 Coastal regions normally have higher average rainfall than inland areas.
 It may seem obvious since a large body of water and moisture is present at the coast.
 It is not always that simple, as moist warm air must cool down sufficiently to condensate and form precipitation.

 Two factors help this process along.

 - Mountainous Terrain

-During the winter the land cools off and reach lower temperatures than during the summer.
+During the winter, the land cools off and reaches lower temperatures than during the summer.
 This allows the air above it to cool down more as well.
 When the moist air from the sea comes in contact with the cold air over land, condensation will take place much easier.

 The Northwestern coast of the United States with the Rocky Mountains to its east and the KwaZulu Natal coast with the Drakensberg Mountain Range to its west in South Africa are two well-known examples that come to mind.